Main

 There are few things that, over my time using Unix-like systems, I have put more cumulative effort into than into my configuration files.
 I’ve been tweaking them since the day I discovered them, attempting to make my environment more and more to my liking.
 I have posted them on my other website (here), but it occurred to me that they’ve gotten sufficiently hoary and complex that a walkthrough might help someone other than myself.

 Anyway, my bashrc is first on the list.
+(Or, if you like, the pure text version.)

 The file is divided into several (kinda fuzzy) sections: